lifen-sjtu/fansite-analytics-challenge/README.md

 # How To Execute

 The code is implemented in Java.
+You need to have JDK 8 ready to run the code.

 The source code doesn't depend on any third party libraries and could directly be compile and executed using the command line in `run.sh`.
 This would be enough to generate the result files.